 All GMAT Verbal Resources

-Example Question #22 : Understanding Causes And Effects In Social Science Or History Passages
+Example Question #4 : Analyzing Cause And Effect In Social Science / History Passages

 Adapted from The Wealth of Nations by Adam Smith (1776)

 The greatest improvements in the productive powers of labor, and the greater part of the skill, dexterity, and judgment with which it is anywhere directed or applied, seem to have been the effects of the division of labor.
 The effects of the division of labor, in the general business of society, will be more easily understood by considering in what manner it operates in some particular manufactures.
 It is commonly supposed to be carried furthest in some very trifling ones; not perhaps that it really is carried further in them than in others of more importance, but in those trifling manufactures that are destined to supply the small wants of but a small number of people, the whole number of workmen must necessarily be small; and those employed in every different branch of the work can often be collected into the same workhouse, and placed at once under the view of the spectator.